 Similarly to shower hooks, you can use an old soda tab to double up your hangers in order to create additional space in your closet.
 For example, you can group together work shirts versus weekend shirts.

 Do you have too many sandals and flip flops and don’t know what to do with them?
 Well, one creative genius created a flip flop hanger with a left over curtain rod mounted on two shelf brackets, and lots of modified hangers.
 Here’s how she did it.

 20. Use the Kids Closet for Toy Storage Too

 Because kids clothes are so small, they don’t take up a ton of room.
 Which is why you can double up their closet and use it as toy storage by placing additional brackets and hooks on the door, and baskets on the shelves.
 If you need some inspiration, here’s how one blogger did it.

 21. Create a High Heel Space

 Have a lot of heels but nowhere to put them?
 One blogger on a budget created an easy way to hang heels by its, well, heel with using a couple of wooden boards, glue, studs, and paint.
 The results are here.

 22. Create a Monday to Friday Look for Your Kids

 One mom hated rushed mornings picking out clothing for her kids, so she created day of the week closet organizers, which makes morning way simpler now.
+Kids can have fun helping out as they get older and can take all the time they want picking out the week’s clothes on Sunday.
+But come Monday morning they’ll be organized and ready to go….hopefully.
 Try it out here.